 Even within the relatively limited sample of your own life, there are all kinds of opportunities for coincidences to happen.
 When you consider all the people you know and all the places you go and all the places they go, chances are good that you’ll run into someone you know, somewhere, at some point.
 But it’ll still seem like a coincidence when you do.
 When something surprising happens, we don’t think about all the times it could have happened, but didn’t.
-And when we include near-misses as coincidences (you and your friend were in the same place on the same day, just not at the same time), the number of possible coincidences is suddenly way greater.
+And when we include near misses as coincidences (you and your friend were in the same place on the same day, just not at the same time), the number of possible coincidences is suddenly way greater.

-To demonstrate how common unlikely-seeming events can be, mathematicians like to trot out what is called the birthday problem.
+To demonstrate how common unlikely seeming events can be, mathematicians like to trot out what is called the birthday problem.
 The question is how many people need to be in a room before there’s a 50/50 chance that two of them will share the same birthday.
 The answer is 23.

 “Oh, those guys and their birthdays really get me mad,” says Bernard Beitman, a psychiatrist and visiting professor at the University of Virginia, and author of the forthcoming book Connecting With Coincidence.
 That’s not the way the average person would frame that question, he says.
-When someone asks “What are the odds?” odds are they aren’t asking “What are the odds that a coincidence of this nature would have happened to anyone in the room?” but more like “What are the odds that this specific thing would happen to me, here and now?”
+When someone asks “What are the odds?” odds are they aren’t asking, “What are the odds that a coincidence of this nature would have happened to anyone in the room?” but something more like, “What are the odds that this specific thing would happen to me, here and now?”
 And with anything more complicated than a birthday match, that becomes almost impossible to calculate.

 It’s true that people are fairly egocentric about their coincidences.
 The psychologist Ruma Falk found in a study that people rate their own coincidences as more surprising than other people’s.
-They’re like dreams—mine is more interesting than yours.
+They’re like dreams—mine are more interesting than yours.

-“A coincidence itself is in the eye of the beholder,” says David Spiegelhalter, the Winton professor for the public understanding of risk at the University of Cambridge.
+“A coincidence itself is in the eye of the beholder,” says David Spiegelhalter, the Winton Professor for the Public Understanding of Risk at the University of Cambridge.
 If a rare event happens in a forest and no one notices and no one cares, it’s not really a coincidence.

 * * *

 I told Spiegelhalter my Cedar Point story on the phone—I couldn’t help it.
 He collects coincidences, see.
 (A thriller novel called The Coincidence Authority has a professor character based on him.)
 He has a website where people can submit them, and says he’s gotten about 4,000 or 5,000 stories since 2011.
-Unfortunately, he and his colleagues haven’t done much with this treasure trove of information, mostly because a pile of freeform stories is a pretty hard dataset to measure.
+Unfortunately, he and his colleagues haven’t done much with this treasure trove of information, mostly because a pile of free-form stories is a pretty hard data set to measure.
 They’re looking for someone to do text-mining on it, but so far all they’ve been able to analyze is how many coincidences fall into the different categories you can check off when you submit your story: